 April 26 – July 27, 2019

 Snap!
 Space presents Eye of an Era: The Photographic Legacy of Chuck Stewart.
-Exhibition curated by Patrick and Holly Kahn, with deep appreciation, and special thanks to Kyle Eagle for his passion of Jazz and photography, and for introducing us to Kim Stewart, and the Chuck Stewart Estate.
+Exhibition curated by Patrick and Holly Kahn, with deep appreciation, and special thanks to Kyle Eagle for his passion of Jazz, and for introducing us to Kim Stewart, and the Chuck Stewart Estate.

 John and Alice Coltrane

 John and Alice Coltrane, Ascension session, Van Gelder Studios, New Jersey, 1966.

 Billie Holiday live, 1955.

 Eric Dolphy in studio, NYC, 1964.

 Aretha Franklin, Atlantic Records recording session, NYC, 1967.